 Diamond reports are what drive diamond lists.
 It enables the individual to search their preferred set of characteristics.
 And they are a good way of getting diamonds to the general public that might otherwise not sell easily.
 Because not all stones with reports are listed.

 The diamond world functions with relationships.
-List stones are passed by specific vendors to specific brokers to evaluate, and purchase.
+Stones are passed by specific vendors to specific brokers to evaluate, and purchase.
 If they are liked, they are bought.
 They may never have been listed in the public domain.
 The deciding factor is commercial, "is this stone saleable at my standards?"
 Which can only be determined when the diamond is viewed.

-It's why a lot of diamond brokers are very careful sharing report details for diamonds they curate.
-A lot of work goes into finding the right stones, but if the stone is still listed then it could be sold from under their nose by another broker!
-It happens a lot with diamond dealers trying to undercut each other for their clients.
+List diamonds are guarded more carefully.
+A lot of work goes into finding the right stones, but if the stone is on loan and listed then it is like a house for sale, still on the market!
+It happens a lot in some circles, with diamond dealers trying to undercut each other for their clients.

 How does it work with us?
 We always have a selection of diamonds to choose from.
-If we are looking for a particular stone, usually we receive diamond information from trusted sources, check it on list if available (it's not always) and view the stone.
+If we are looking for a particular stone, usually we receive diamond information from trusted sources, check availability (it's not always) and view each stone.
 Sometimes it's a yes, sometimes no, sometimes my guys may send the stone to be re-assessed.
-Really good stones will be purchased as they won't hang around.
+Really good stones will be purchased regardless, as they won't hang around.
 There are hundreds of thousands of diamonds on various lists.
 We don't have time to waste on that, so work with those known to supply the best looking stones who we know are trustworthy.

 Looking to buy a diamond?